 However, the community has rated drainage assets as a top priority asset class.
-Kerb and gutter assets are quite critical to the effective service delivery capacity of drainage and road safety as such it is advisable to maximise the proportion of kerb and gutter assets in Condition 3 or better, if funds are available.
+Kerb and gutter assets are quite critical to the effective service delivery capacity of drainage and road safety as well as durability of the pavement beside, as such it is advisable to maximise the proportion of kerb and gutter assets in Condition 3 or better, if funds are available.
 Bearing in mind that the significant expenditures that are required on roads may be made far less effective in service delivery terms if the roads are not properly drained with adequate guttering (the life span and safety of a road can be significantly diminished by poor drainage), it makes financial and service sense to ensure that kerb and gutter works are given the same or similar priority as roads when allocating funds for asset renewal.

-The objective should be to ensure that 100% of kerbs and gutters are maintained in Condition 3 or better if long term costs are to be properly controlled.
+The objective should be to ensure that 100% of kerb and gutter assets are maintained in Condition 3 or better if long term costs are to be properly controlled.